Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 - Update the firm’s Questionnaire as the firm’s information changes, including for any pools that have liquidated

 Cybersecurity is arguably the current greatest focal point of the SEC and state regulators.
+The SEC has again included it as an area of examination focus for 2017.
 Managers that have not yet conducted a cybersecurity review or adopted a cybersecurity policy should do so.
-For more information, see our alerts dated April 24, 2014 and June 18, 2014.
+For more information, see our alerts dated April 24, 2014, June 18, 2014, April 29, 2015, September 18, 2015 and September 25, 2015.

 Investment advisers conducting ongoing offerings of securities in reliance on Rule 506 of Regulation D are reminded that an amendment to Form D is required to be filed with the SEC at least annually.
 In addition, various states require that a filing (sometimes together with a filing fee) be submitted annually or upon closure of any open offering.

-FATCA went into effect in 2014, and the due diligence requirements under FATCA will be completely phased-in during 2016.
-Accordingly, fund managers should ensure that the funds they manage have identified and documented their respective investors (e.g., collected and verified an IRS Form W-8 and W-9, as applicable, and any other required information, from each investor) and that they have policies and procedures in place to collect the appropriate information and documentation from new investors (if new investors can be admitted).
-U.S. funds that made withholdable payments (e.g., U.S.-source interest and dividends) to non-U.S. persons during 2015 will be required to file information returns with the IRS in March 2016, even if withholding was not required, and such funds may have withholding obligations with respect to withholdable payments made to certain non-U.S. investors during 2016.
-Non-U.S. funds may have registration and information reporting obligations (with respect to 2015) in their respective jurisdictions between April and June 2016.
+FATCA went into effect in 2014, and the due diligence requirements under FATCA have been completely phased-in.
+Accordingly, fund managers should ensure that the funds they manage have identified and documented their respective investors (e.g., collected and verified an IRS Form W-8 or W-9, as applicable, and any other required information, from each investor) and that they have policies and procedures in place to collect the appropriate information and documentation from new investors (if new investors can be admitted).
+U.S. funds that made withholdable payments (e.g., U.S.-source interest and dividends) to non-U.S. persons during 2016 will be required to file information returns with the IRS in March 2017, even if withholding was not required, and such funds may have withholding obligations with respect to withholdable payments made to certain non-U.S. investors during 2017.
+Non-U.S. funds may have registration and information reporting obligations (with respect to 2016) in their respective jurisdictions between April and July 2017.

 Managers of funds with FATCA and/or CRS compliance obligations should consult with counsel and/or accountants immediately to determine what actions are required.